 A typical dose conversion may look like: 600mg tablets x 10 per day = 6000mg or 6g total daily dose

-1 scoop of Ketorena: 2100 mg or 2.1g x 3 = 6300mg or 6.3g total daily dose.
+3 capsules of Ketorena: 2100 mg or 2.1g x 3 = 6300mg or 6.3g total daily dose.

 Frequently Asked Questions

 A: Currently Ketorena is available to purchase directly from us on this site or by calling 1-844-980-9933.
-A canister of Ketorena costs $98.54.
-We do offer a quantity discount and free shipping for purchases of 3 or more canisters, which brings the price down to $142.00 per canister.
+A 90 serving canister of Ketorena costs $159.50.
+We offer a $17.50 discount and free shipping for purchases of 2 or more canisters, which brings the price down to $142.00 per canister.
 While this is expensive, other foreign sourced keto-analogues cost between $250-$450 per month.

 Medical Foods like Ketorena, when recommended by a Health Care Provider, are often a qualified tax deductible medical expense.

 Medical Foods like Ketorena may also be purchased under a Health Saving Account (HSA).
 More information can be found by

 Clicking HERE to read the IRS guidance on this.